prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 .. note::
     The parameters are calibrated to align with the :math:`R_0` of COVID-19 (2 ~ 2.5) provided by Wold Health Organization:

     - World Health Organization.
 (2020, May 8).
-Situation reports.
+Report of the WHO-China Joint Mission on Coronavirus Disease 2019 (COVID-19).
 Retrieved May 8, 2020, from https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf

 Health Status of an Individual
 +++++++++++++++++++++++++